JohannesNaegele/miraculix-BA/README.md

 * gcc 11.0 or higher
 * CUDA 11.6 or higher
 * NVIDIA GPU of compute capability 8.0 or higher (Ampere architecture or newer)
-* A local copy of cutlass (https://github.com/NVIDIA/cutlass)
+* A local copy of CUTLASS (https://github.com/NVIDIA/cutlass)

 ## Installation
 * R CMD INSTALL RandomFieldsUtils --configure-args="USE_GPU=yes USE_AVX=yes"